sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/pipeline-entities/entities.md

 ---
-title: "Entities"
+title: "Entity reference"
+linkTitle: "Entity Reference"
-description: "An entity represents anything that needs to be monitored, including the full range of infrastructure, runtime, and application types that compose a complete monitoring environment, from server hardware to serverless functions.
-Read this reference doc to learn about entities."
+description: "Sensu entities represent anything that needs to be monitored, including the full range of infrastructure, runtime, and application types that compose a complete monitoring environment.
+This reference doc includes the specification and examples for Sensu entities."
 weight: 10
 version: "6.0"
 product: "Sensu Go"